paulbricman/paulbricman.github.io/docs/tools/autocards.md

 {: .no_toc }

 {: .quote .mt-4 }
-Generative adversarial networks consist of two networks, the generator and the discriminator, which compete against each other.
+"Generative adversarial networks consist of two networks, the generator and the discriminator, which compete against each other.
 The generator is trained to produce fake data, and the discriminator is trained to distinguish the generator’s fake data from real examples.
 If the generator produces fake data that the discriminator can easily recognize as implausible, such as an image that is clearly not a face, the generator is penalized.
-Over time, the generator learns to generate more plausible examples.
+Over time, the generator learns to generate more plausible examples."

 {: .text-left }
 | Question | Answer |